School Improvement Plans

 Legislation (G.S. §115C-83.15) passed during the 2013 long session of the North Carolina General Assembly provides parents with an additional measure of school performance in the form of School Performance Grades.
 Beginning with the 2013–14 school year, the annual North Carolina School Report Cards display a letter grade of A, B, C, D, or F for each school in the state.

-The purpose of this letter is to inform you that East Arcadia School has been designated as a low performing school by the North Carolina State Board of Education.
+The purpose of this letter is to inform you that East Arcadia Primary has been designated as a low performing school by the North Carolina State Board of Education.
 As defined in G.S.
 115C-105.37: “The State Board of Education shall identify low-performing schools on an annual basis.
 Low-performing schools are those that earn an overall school performance grade of D or F and a school growth score of "met expected growth" or "not met expected growth" as defined by G.S.
 115C-83.15.”

-Approved retired teacher volunteers to help tutor students during the school day to address learning gaps with interventions based on the needs of the student
+- Approved retired teacher volunteers to help tutor students during the school day to address learning gaps with interventions based on the needs of the student

-Teacher/Instructional Assistant small group focus and one to one instruction based on student needs
+- Teacher/Instructional Assistant small group focus and one to one instruction based on student needs

-Staff professional development on researched-based interventions and high probability instructional strategies
+- Staff professional development on researched-based interventions and high probability instructional strategies

-Enrichment activities to help promote critical thinking skills
+- Enrichment activities to help promote critical thinking skills

 We encourage you to actively engage in your student’s academic journey and invite you to collaborate with their teacher(s) to help ensure they stay on track for success.
 Working together as a team, we can improve not only how well our students are performing individually, but how the school is performing as a whole.
 There is nothing more important to us than ensuring students are ready for the next step in their academic careers.
 We appreciate your partnership and support to make it a successful school year.